-- The Full Application complies with the content and form requirements in Section IV.C of the FOA; and - The Applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in the FOA.
+- The Applicant submitted a compliant Concept Paper; - The Full Application complies with the content and form requirements in Section IV.D of the FOA; and - The Applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in the FOA.

-ii.
+iii.
 Replies to Reviewer Comments